merteyup/Mock-my-screen/README.md

-# Mock Remote
+# Mock My Screen

-MockRemote is a Swift project for having some fun.
+Mock My Screen is a Swift project for having some fun.

 ## Installation